-For more details about the dates and price of our collection of India tours please click the ‘Top 5’ or ‘Itinerary’ buttons above!
+For more details about this tour, please click the ‘Top 5’ or ‘Itinerary’ buttons above!
 If you’re keen to experience this tour, please call or send an email.
 Or, to book, simply fill in the form on the right hand side of this page.

 - Itineraries may change if flight schedules, site availability, and other inclusions have to be amended prior to departure.

 Overview: Upon arrival in Delhi, we transfer to our hotel individually.
 Our tour begins with a welcome dinner and program orientation at a specialty restaurant.
 (D)

 Accommodation: 2 nights at Royal Plaza or similar.

 Overview: Today we begin exploring Delhi, the capital of India, a metropolis of great importance to the nation, serving as both the gateway to the country and the seat of its political power.
 It provides an intoxicating mix of the ancient and the modern.
 In its 3,000-year history, Delhi has been the site of 7 different cities.
 Its strategic location has long defined it as the seat of power.
 Delhi is a city waiting to be explored.
 (B,D)